 Our course starts off with a presentation on the various fruits and root and green vegetables that are staples in the Fijian diet.
 Raffe leads us to a table featuring a display of ingredients with placards listing their names and brief descriptions: taro (a starchy root vegetable), bhindi (okra), kumquat (a citrus fruit), vudi (banana) and dovu (sugar cane), among other edibles.

 Then the coursework begins.
-Fittingly being “farm to table,” the cooking school’s class menus are seasonally planned.
+Fittingly being “farm to table” and allowing students to support ecotourism in Fiji, the cooking school’s class menus are seasonally planned.
 Fortunately, Fiji’s fertile soil and tropical climate allow for produce to grow easily.
 Currently available fresh fruits and vegetables are bought from local marketplaces.
 Along with original meals, dishes for the day demonstrate the multicultural influences such as Indian that have become infused with native cuisine overtime.
 Menus can be specific such as with themes of “Fiji Day” or in honor of events such as Diwali, the Indian Festival of Lights, or simply showcase traditional foods.